 *1 Electronic manifest system: A system for electronically tracking the flow of industrial waste instead of using paper-based manifests (i.e. paper forms for tracking industrial waste).
 The system uses a communications network of data processing centers, businesses that generate waste, and waste collection/disposal companies.

 *2 Recycling rate: (Recycled amount/ Amount of waste generated)x100

 Management of Chemical Substances

 TEL uses chemical substances in its product development and manufacturing phases.
 The use and release of chemical substances subject to the Japanese PRTR* law are constantly monitored and managed.
-Whenever we introduce a new chemical substance or change the way an existing substance is used, we check for environmental, health, and safety risks beforehand.
-We dispose of substances properly after use, either through expert waste disposal contractors or by using in-house processing equipment.
-In response to the Act on Rational Use and Proper Management of Fluorocarbons, we conduct simple, regular inspections based on the law in an effort to monitor the amount of fluorocarbons used and recovered.
-During fiscal year 2018, no TEL factories or offices exceeded the level of fluorocarbon leakage that requires reporting.
+Whenever TEL introduces a new chemical substance or change the way an existing substance is used, the company checks for environmental, health, and safety risks beforehand.
+It disposes of substances properly after use, either through expert waste disposal contractors or by using in-house processing equipment.
+In response to the Act on Rational Use and Proper Management of Fluorocarbons, TEL conducts simple, regular inspections based on the law in an effort to monitor the amount of fluorocarbons used and recovered.
+During fiscal year 2019, no TEL factories or offices exceeded the level of fluorocarbon leakage that requires reporting.